 A director who is not active in the business is not considered a worker in the scope of the Act and coverage is not required.
 An inactive director is someone who does not perform any duties relating to the day-to-day operations of the corporation.

 Optional personal coverage is for individuals not automatically covered under The Workers’ Compensation Act, 2013 (the Act).
 When personal coverage is purchased, the applicant becomes a worker and is eligible for benefits under the Act.
 Wage loss benefits will be based on the amount of coverage purchased by the applicant.

 - Directors that do not receive a Canada Revenue Agency T4 income tax slip.

-Optional personal coverage may be purchased for any amount between the minimum personal coverage amount ($22,298) and the maximum assessable wage rate ($76,086).
-The amount of coverage purchased should reflect real employment incomes.
+Optional Personal Coverage (OPC) may be purchased for any amount between the minimum personal coverage amount and the maximum assessable wage rate for the current year.
+The 2019 amounts are: minimum $23,005 and maximum $88,314.
+The amount of coverage purchased should reflect actual employment earnings.

 In the event of an injury, you will be required to provide proof of earnings.
 If your proof of earnings is less than the amount of coverage you have purchased, we will reduce your coverage to the confirmed amount.
 We will not give you a refund on your premiums so please make sure you choose an amount that is no more than your actual earnings.